Ephemeral OS disks for Azure VMs

 Stop/ Start of VM OS disk data is preserved Not Supported

-Page file placement For Windows, page file is stored on the resource disk For Windows, page file is stored on the OS disk (for both OS cache placement and Temp disk placement).
+Page file placement For Windows, page file is stored on the resource disk For Windows, page file is stored on the OS disk (for cache placement, Temp disk placement & NVMe disk placement).

-Maintenance of VM/VMSS using healing OS disk data is preserved OS disk data is not preserved
+Maintenance of VM/VMSS using healing OS disk data is preserved OS disk data isn't preserved

 Maintenance of VM/VMSS using Live Migration OS disk data is preserved OS disk data is preserved

 * 4 TiB is the maximum supported OS disk size for managed (persistent) disks.
-However, many OS disks are partitioned with master boot record (MBR) by default and because of this are limited to 2 TiB.
+However, many OS disks are partitioned with master boot record (MBR) by default and are limited to 2 TiB.
 For details, see OS disk.

 Placement options for Ephemeral OS disks